What’s the difference between a slowdown and a recession

 You get to have a think

 “In a boom, you don’t have time to do everything the way you might like,” says Cowling.
 “Everything is very immediate and often rushed.
-Slowdowns give you time to sort stuff out and reorganize the business to work better.”
+Slowdowns give you time to sort stuff out and reorganise the business to work better.”

 You can properly train your people